bitly/asyncmongo/README.md

 About
 -----

-Features not supported: some features from pymongo are not currently implemented: namely directly interfacing with indexes, dropping collections, and retrieving results in batches instead of all at once. (asyncmongo's nature means that no calls are blocking regardless of the number of results you are retrieving)
+Features not supported: some features from pymongo are not currently implemented. i.e.: directly interfacing with indexes, dropping collections, and retrieving results in batches instead of all at once.
+(asyncmongo's nature means that no calls are blocking regardless of the number of results you are retrieving)

 Requirements
 ------------